 - Cups (I used Styrofoam because it’s what I had but you could use plastic as well), same number as the number of holes

-- Pieces of paper with gratitude activities (free downloadable list of ideas to get your started)
+- Pieces of paper with gratitude activities (free downloadable list below to get you started)

 - Exacto knife (recommended) or something else to use for cutting cardboard

 - Hot glue gun (or another way of fastening the cups to the box)

 - Embellishments of any kind such as scrapbook letters, Washi tape, spray paint, etc. (optional)

 Step 1 – Decide how many holes you want.
 This will determine how many holes, cups, and tissue paper squares you will need.